ecumber/sys-debugpad/README.md

 # sys-hidplus
-A Nintendo Switch sysmodule that emulates a debug controller, used in the Mario Kart 8 Deluxe prototype and more
+A Nintendo Switch sysmodule that emulates a debug controller

+# Why does this exist?
+Some Switch developer units (SDEV) have a special controller port on the back.
+This port is actually meant for a Wii Classic Controller Pro, presumably because the port had existed for a while and was simpler to implement.
+Certain games such as the Mario Kart 8 Deluxe prototype have support for this controller and lock certain features behind it.
+While a game-specific cheat could be used to reroute debug controller to a normal one, the problem is it's game-specific and won't work for anything else.
+This sysmodule emulates a debug controller directly and works on any game that supports it.

 # Disclaimer
 Bugs occur and I'm in no way responsible of any damage caused by this sysmodule or its misuse.
-If you get any issue, please report it on the Issues tab or report it on the gbatemp thread.
+If you get any issue, please report it on the Issues tab.

 # Instructions